 Depositions usually take place in a law firm's conference room.
-There is no judge present, but a court reporter will swear you in to tell the truth just as if you were going to testify in court.
+There is no judge present, but the court reporter will swear you in and you will take an oath to tell the truth just as if you were testifying in court.
 The opposing attorney will ask you questions, not only to learn about the facts of the case but to also find out how you'll come across to a jury.

 Your attorney will meet with you before the deposition to help you prepare.
-Often the deposition takes place long after the personal injury accident occurred.
+Often the deposition takes place a fair amount of time after the underlying accident or incident occurred.
 So, your attorney might review case documents with you to help refresh your memory.
 Let your attorney know if you feel nervous about being questioned.
 Your attorney can practice asking you questions until you feel comfortable with the process.

-Make a good appearance.
-Dress well and be well groomed.
-The attorney asking questions is trying to determine how likeable or truthful you'll appear to a judge or jury.
+Make a good impression.
+Dress well and be well-groomed.
+One thing the attorney asking the questions is trying to determine is how likeable or truthful you'll appear to a judge or jury.

-Speak clearly and answer out loud so the court reporter can record you answers.
+Speak up.
+Talk clearly and answer out loud so the court reporter can record you answers.

-Remember that a deposition has a question and answer format.
+Be professional.
+Remember that a deposition follows a question and answer format.
 It's not a casual conversation.
 Don't make small talk or jokes.
 These often don't come across well in the written transcript.

 Take your time.
 Listen to the complete question before you begin to answer.
-Pause before answering.
-This gives you a chance to form your answer, and it gives your attorney time to make an objection if one is needed.
+It’s always a good idea to pause before answering.
+This gives you a chance to strategically form a response, and it gives your attorney time to make an objection if one is needed.

-Ask for a break if you need one, even if it's just for a few minutes.
-Stretching your legs, or getting some fresh air helps you stay alert.
+Break time.
+Ask for a break from the proceedings if you need one, even if it's just for a few minutes.
+Stretching your legs or getting some fresh air helps you stay alert.
 But be careful about what you say "off the record" during breaks.
-You may be asked about things you say when you are later "back on the record."
+You may be asked about things you say when you are later back “on the record."

-Don't be afraid to say "I don’t remember," "I don’t know," and "I don't understand the question."
+Avoid the guessing game.
+Don't be afraid to say "I don’t remember," "I don’t know," or "I don't understand the question."
 If you have to guess or estimate, say "I'm guessing" or "I'm estimating."

-Most importantly, tell the truth.
+Tell the truth.
+This is obviously critical.
 You’ll be asked the same questions several times during your case, and any inconsistencies will come back to hurt you.